On the Equivalence of Zero-Sum Games and Conic Programs: Applications and Examples

-for every $X\in S,$ $Y\in T$, where the tensor $A$ satisfies the symmetric property $A_{ijkl}=A_{jikl}$, $A_{ijkl}=A_{ijlk}$ for every $i,j\in\{1,2,...,m\},\;k,l\in\{1,2,...,n\}$.
-The programs $(P_{I_{n}})$, $(D_{I_{m}})$ are once again SDP problems.
-Games of this form, which can be considered as natural generalizations of bimatrix games, have been studied very recently by Ickstadt et al. \cite{ickstadt2024semidefinite}.
 The third class of semidefinite games embedded into our game model that is worth mentioning, is that of non-interactive zero-sum quantum games.
 In relation to the previous one, the (mixed) strategies of each player are now density matrices, belonging to the cone-leveled sets